1. What do you value most when reviewing freshman applicants?

 CNS honors programs require substantial investments of time outside of their coursework, making a three-year degree difficult.
 These pursuits can include independent research, studying abroad, conference presentations, substantial theses, internships, health care practicums, campus leadership, and extensive community service.
-While graduating in three years is not explicitly prohibited, it is not encouraged.
+While graduating in three years is not prohibited, it is not encouraged.

-No. Non-honors program students can take honors courses if they satisfy specific prerequisites.
-Prerequisites vary from course to course and might include a minimum AP score and/or a minimum GPA.
+Not necessarily.
+Students who are not in a CNS honors program can take honors courses if space permits, and if they meet prerequisites.
+These vary from course to course, but typically they include a minimum AP score and/or a minimum GPA.
 Academic advisors can provide details about registering for honors courses.

 No. The college offers honors opportunities for non-honors program students, including: